Skip to main content

 Learn more about our work in New Hampshire

-Download annual reports from year 1year 2, year 3year 4, year 5 to get the full picture of our statewide initiative year-by-year.
+Check out our annual reports from year 1year 2, year 3year 4, year 5, year 6 to see key milestones and results of our statewide initiative.

 One of the toughest challenges in education is helping every student find a pathway to a bright future.
 There is no “one-size-fits-all” key to learning, and no single approach will work for all students.
 Universal Design for Learning is New Hampshire’s way to help educators across our state tackle the wide-ranging needs of all our students, and help them both recognize student variability in the classroom, but design education solutions so that ALL students can learn.